 Going Places: About the Writer

 A R Barton is a modern writer.
-He was born on 17 December 1913, London, United Kingdom.
+He was born on 17 December 1913 in London, United Kingdom.
 He earned his degree from Britannia Royal Naval College.
 He lives in Zurich and writes in English.
 He generally raises the issues of adolescents.
 He died on 4 April 1943, Llandow, United Kingdom.

 The story is based upon the theme of adolescents fantasising and hero worship.
 The writer wants to focus on those teenagers who are having different goals in their life.